Skip to content

 ‘Irreversible’ environmental damage likely if microplastics not tackled

-2 years ago1 year ago5 mins
+2 years ago2 years ago5 mins

 Scientists are warning of ‘irreversible environmental damage’ if action is not taken to tackle the spread of microplastics.